albar965/littlexpconnect/README.txt

 You can check the X-Plane plugin manager to see if it is loaded  correctly.
 The installation was successful if "Little Xpconnect" shows up in the plugin manager.

-Note that "Little Xpconnect" does not add menu items in the X-Plane "Plugins" menu.
+Note that "Little Xpconnect" adds a sub-menu in the X-Plane "Plugins" menu.
+See CONFIGURATION below.

 When connecting with Little Navmap choose the "Connect directly to a local X-Plane simulator" option.
 See the Little Navmap manual for more information.